 We also plan on installing an additional electrical panel, and running new electrical to the cabins.
 Approximate cost is $2,000

 All of the cabins need new railings and ladders installed with the bunk beds that meet code.
 There are 2 -5 in each cabin that need done, with each one being a custom fit.
 Approximately cost $1,200.
 This is a very time consuming project.

 New siding was installed on the lodge in 2012.
 As per the manufacturer’s guidelines, they recommend repainting every 7 years.
 The estimated cost to repaint is $3,000.
 We hope to complete in the next year or two.

 With the many power outages that we get at camp, we would like to install a automated generator that would service the dining hall, water room, and all buildings except the lodge and the workshop.
 Expected cost is about $25,000.

-While the waterfront needs a new dock system, in 2020, we are looking to fix and / or replace the cabana, the life jack storage (boating side), and other storage area at the waterfront.
+While the waterfront needs a new dock system, in 2020, we are looking to fix and / or replace the retaining wall(s), and possibly the cabana, the life jack storage (boating side), and install other storage areas at the waterfront.
 Part of this would include adding an additional life jacket storage on the waterfront side.

 These are projects that we would like to take on over the next 3-5 years, as the Lord provides.
 We do not commence on any project, until all of the funds have been provided.

 The current dock system has been in place for almost 50 years.
 It is very susceptible to the ice thawing and freezing, water levels fluctuating (beavers), and as a result, has taken quite a beating.
 In 2017, we had to remove the diving boards, as the concrete structure was cracked.
 The retaining wall at the waterfront is leaning, and several of the storage units (cabana, life jackets, canoe storage) are deteriorating.
 A new dock system needs to be engineered and built, along with the storage units.
 The estimated cost to replace – $50,000